 From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

-In a tale like a heartfelt Pixar movie, a 9-year-old girl, Remi Bateman, found herself at the center of a community-driven miracle, sparking common discussion about the state of health insurance in America.
-After the health insurance company Select Health labeled her need for a bionic arm as “not medically necessary,” the Bateman family turned to our world’s esoteric weapon: crowdfunding.
+In a tale reminiscent of a heartfelt Pixar movie, a 9-year-old girl, Remi Bateman, found herself at the heart of a community-driven miracle, sparking widespread discourse about the state of health insurance in America.
+After the health insurance company Select Health labeled her need for a bionic arm as “not medically necessary,” the Bateman family turned to the virtual time’s secret weapon: crowdfunding.

 Your child is learning to differentiate from you, his siblings, and your family of origin to develop their identity and sense of self.
 This does not mean that they do not love you or appreciate you.
 As parents, you can be the most stable person in the life of your youth.
-This role is so critical for your child’s emotional intelligence and development.
+This role is so critical for your child’s.

 The Plot Twist: A Public Health Care Revolution Fueled by Crowdfunding